Spatially Inhomogeneous Triplet Pairing Order and Josephson Diode Effect Induced by Frustrated Spin Textures: Effective Josephson coupling in the presence of frustrated spin textures

-In the limit of vanishing coupling to the exchange field, the Heisenberg-like $J_{nm}$ term dominates, promoting collinear $d$-vectors at adjacent superconducting grains.
-For $J_{nm}<0$, minimization of the free energy leads to a homogeneous order parameter, with any spatial variation of the $d$-vector being penalized.
+In the limit of vanishing coupling to the exchange field, the Heisenberg-like $J_{nm}$ term dominates, promoting collinear $d$ vectors at adjacent superconducting grains.
+For $J_{nm}<0$, minimization of the free energy leads to a homogeneous order parameter, with any spatial variation of the $d$ vector being penalized.
 For finite $J_{sd}$, it follows that DM-like coupling $\mathbf{D}_{nm}$ can play a significant role and compete with $J_{nm}$.
-This competition promotes noncollinear configurations of $d$-vectors at adjacent grains and can stabilize spatially inhomogeneous $d$-vector textures, such as skyrmion-like configurations.
-The $\Gamma$-type coupling represents a higher order tunneling process and can further reinforce noncollinear $d$-vector configurations.
+This competition promotes noncollinear configurations of $d$ vectors at adjacent grains and can stabilize spatially inhomogeneous $d$ vector textures, such as skyrmion-like configurations.
+The $\Gamma$-type coupling represents a higher order tunneling process and can further reinforce noncollinear $d$ vector configurations.

-For frustrated magnetic textures, the dominant contributions stem from the Heisenberg-like and DM-like Josephson coupling, leading to noncollinear $d$-vectors at adjacent superconducting grains.
-The relative angle between $d$-vectors is given by
+For frustrated magnetic textures, the dominant contributions stem from the Heisenberg-like and DM-like Josephson couplings, leading to noncollinear $d$ vectors at adjacent superconducting grains.
+The relative angle between $d$ vectors is given by

 in which